chiragmadaan/cochlear-devops/README.md

 ## ECR + Terraform
-Terraform code is in `main.tf`.
+Terraform code is in `main.tf`, variables are in `terraform.tfvars`.
 For security reasons, the AWS account numbers have been replaced by generic placehold text.
+1. Configure the AWS command line
-1. Command to initiate terraform is `terraform init`
+2. Command to initiate terraform is `terraform init`
-2. Command to create resources is `terraform apply -auto-approve`.
-Make sure AWS CLI is configured.
+3. Command to create resources is `terraform apply -auto-approve`.
+Cochlear account ID can either be mentioned in the terraform.tfvars file or passed in the command line using `-var "cochlear_aws_account_id=982389731301"` option.
-3. The command to login to ECR from the Cochlear AWS account is `aws ecr get-login-password --region ap-southeast-2 | docker login --username AWS --password-stdin chirag-account-id.dkr.ecr.ap-southeast-2.amazonaws.com`.
+4. The command to login to ECR from the Cochlear AWS account is `aws ecr get-login-password --region ap-southeast-2 | docker login --username AWS --password-stdin chirag-account-id.dkr.ecr.ap-southeast-2.amazonaws.com`.
 Make sure an IAM role exists that allows the secondary AWS account to access the ECR service.